-Please email us with your stories or poems so we can share our experience, strength and hope with each other.
-We are keen to hear gambling stories and poetry from people of different ages, genders and backgrounds.
-This magazine is produced primarily for the members of GA, and we want to reflect the fact that compulsive gamblers come from all walks of life.
+Please email us with your stories or poems and together we can share our experience, strength and hope with each other.
+We are keen to hear gambling stories and poetry from different perspectives, including; young people; women; the elderly and every perspective in-between.
+This is a GA members magazine and we want to reflect the fact that compulsive gamblers come from all walks of life.
 Please don't worry if your grammar isn't the best.
-We have an editor, deputy editor and proofreader who will try to correct any grammatical issues.
-COVID-19 has seen members attending meetings all around the world by way of Zoom and other online platforms.
-This magazine is also starting to go out to the world online, and so, if you're a compulsive gambler, we want to hear from you whether you're from America, Australia or somewhere else!
+We have an editor, deputy editor and proof reader who will try to brush up any grammatical issues whilst holding on to the essence of your story or poem!
+Covid 19 has seen members visit groups all around the world by way of Zoom and other online platforms.
+This magazine is also starting to go out to the world online as well and so, if you're a compulsive gambler, we want to hear from you regardless whether you're from America, Australia or anywhere else!

-Email: newlife@gamblersanonymous.org.uk Phone: 07787 177 903 or 07961 356 378
+Email: newlife@gamblersanonymous.org.uk WhatsApp: 07787 177 903 and 07961 356 378

-Gamblers Anonymous England, Wales and Ulster does not solicit members.
-Our intention is to highlight that gambling for certain individuals is the manifestation of an illness called "compulsive gambling".
-GA carries the message that there is an alternative to the destruction caused by compulsive gambling, namely the GA Recovery Programme.
-Our members comprise compulsive gamblers who are recovering from this illness, stopping gambling and attaining a normal way of life.
-These members are ready to help any individual who passes through the door of any GA meeting.
+Gamblers Anonymous would like to indicate that we are not soliciting members.
+Our intention is to highlight that gambling for certain individuals is an illness called "compulsive gambling."
+Gamblers Anonymous provides the message that there is an alternative to the destruction of compulsive gambling and this alternative is the Gamblers

+Anonymous program.
+Our ranks are filled with members who are recovering from the illness by stopping gambling and attaining a normal way of life.
+These members remain ready to help any individual who passes through the Gamblers Anonymous door.